Calvin-Ngugi/social-platform/README.md

 The posts are only limited to the first twenty if its an anonymous user or a non-premium user.

+Once a user tries to pass that limit while scrolling, a pop up will appear prompting the user to upgrade to premium

+The top part of the page contains a list of users that have been followed by the current user.

 ![Alt text](public/image.png)

 The second page in the app would be the discover page where all users are displayed and the option to follow them is allowed to authenticated users.